AI implementation success,built as a four-phase operating model.

 - Advanced skill development needs

-- Measuring and demonstrating ROI
+- Measuring and demonstrating business value

 - Infrastructure scaling plan with cloud-native architecture